-- Finalize development of "Frequently Asked Questions" for the Department's website. - Conduct the webinar on new Illinois Enhanced Rate Review Program. - Begin working with the Illinois Exchange to develop a reporting process to allow the Department to make recommendations to the Exchange as to which plans should be included on the Exchange.
+- Finalize development of "Frequently Asked Questions" for the Department's website. - Begin working with the Illinois Exchange to develop a reporting process to allow the Department to make recommendations to the Exchange as to which plans should be included on the Exchange.